Deep Bayesian inference for seismic imaging with tasks: Validating Bayesian inference

 \subsubsection{Conditional mean}

 As described earlier, samples from the posterior provide access to useful statistical information including approximations to moments of the distribution such as the mean.
 With the minor modifications proposed by \citet{li2016preconditioned} to the RMSprop optimization algorithm, the posterior distribution can be sampled with Algorithm~\ref{alg} after a warmup phase of about $25$ data passes.
-The resulting samples for the weights are then used, after push forward (see Equation~\ref{push-forward}), to approximate the conditional mean, $\delta \B{m}_{\text{CM}}$, by computing the sum in Equation~\ref{conditional-mean}.
-Compared to the MAP estimate (cf.~Figures~\ref{map-colored} and~\ref{cm-colored}), the $\delta \B{m}_{\text{CM}}$ (SNR $9.66\,$dB) is tantamount to another significant improvement especially for weaker reflectors in the deeper part of the image and for reflectors denoted by the arrows.
+The resulting samples for the weights are then used, after push forward (see equation~\ref{push-forward}), to approximate the conditional mean, $\delta \B{m}_{\text{CM}}$, by computing the sum in equation~\ref{conditionalmean}.
+Compared to the MAP estimate (Figures~\ref{map-colored} and~\ref{cm-colored}), the $\delta \B{m}_{\text{CM}}$ (SNR $9.66\,$dB) is tantamount to another significant improvement especially for weaker reflectors in the deeper part of the image and for reflectors denoted by the arrows.

-While there has been a debate in the literature on the accuracy of the MAP versus conditional mean estimates in the context of regularization with handcrafted priors (e.g., total variation, \citep{burger2014maximum}), we find that the conditional mean estimate negates the need to stop early and is also more robust with respect to noise.
+While there has been a debate in the literature on the accuracy of the MAP versus conditional mean estimates in the context of regularization with handcrafted priors, such as total variation \citep{burger2014maximum}, we find that the conditional mean estimate negates the need to stop early and is also more robust with respect to noise.